The River Lee runs through London from its source near Luton all the way to the Thames at Stratford.

 The historic Waltham Abbey Church is just outside the M25.
 In the town of the same name, the abbey dates from the 11th century and is where King Harold is reputed to have been buried.
 The nave of the original abbey church is in use today and makes for a fascinating stop-off if you're in the area.

-Children will enjoy the Lee Valley Park Farms, which offers animal petting and fun activities as well as the chance to see a working farm.
+Children will enjoy the Lee Valley Park Farms, which offer animal petting and fun activities as well as the chance to see a working farm.

 Getting There and More Information

-See our travel section to plan your journey.
+See our travel section to plan your journey to Lee Valley and the Olympic Park.